Kirshach/capybara/README.md

 ~~- synchronization between app tiles content and browser bookmarks~~

 ### The project is abandonded for the better days in favour of [Glacier](https://github.com/Kirshach/Glacier)

+If you're reading the code in order to evaluate my skills, please, consider it to be outdated! >:P